inmyth/mmm-java/README.md

 **Version History**

 v.056
-- in percentage mode, counter needs to add/subtract from percentage of the consumed price (yuki counter)
+- in percentage mode, counter needs to create new order at what rate ?

 v.055
 - added seed by percentage gridspace